Free Consultation

 Defense Options for Abuse Charges

-Domestic violence charges can result from a variety of incidents and many times the prosecution’s case is based on the allegations of your accuser.
+Domestic violence charges can result from a variety of incidents, and many times the prosecution’s case is based on the allegations of your accuser.

 An experienced defense attorney may be able to have your charges dismissed or reduced by proving you acted in self-defense, the allegations against you are false or exaggerated, the alleged victim’s injuries are self-inflicted, and many other defense arguments.

-Understanding the Impact of Domestic Violence
+Understanding the Impact of Domestic Violence With Our Domestic Violence Attorneys in Las Vegas

 Some of the effects of domestic violence may include: